theindependentwolf/sessionstorage/README.md

 1. The session type does not persist over sessions.
 In order to do that, the session type must be stored in a database or the system properties must be changed dynamically.
 It will only take affect after the application restarts.

+2. The Redis storage doesn't really work.
+It just redirects to the MySQL storage.